spomberg/memory/README.md

 ### Code in TypeScript

 Up until now I had only programmed in JavaScript and Ruby and I had set a goal of becoming proficient in TypeScript.
-I not only completed this project using TypeScript but I also had to use the React TypeScript template which added some complexity to a library I used to be comfortable with, not to mention React Redux and other libraries as well.
+I not only completed this project using TypeScript but I also had to use the React TypeScript template which added some complexity to a library I used to be comfortable with, not to mention React Redux and other libraries that also work a little differently when used in conjunction with TypeScript.
 Overall, a lot of documentation reading was done.

 ### Tackle an advanced project